The rise of zero waste packaging

 Per- and polyfluoroalkyl substances (PFAS) are widely used in packaging materials, where they’re intentionally added to plastic food packaging to provide water and stain resistance, or to containers such as takeaway boxes.

 PFAS’s harmful impact on both human health and the environment is now widely recognized.
-The subsequent focus among regulatory authorities to restrict and ban PFAS has a significant impact on packaging, with numerous bans now under discussion and taking effect.
+The subsequent focus among regulatory authorities to restrict and ban PFAS continues to have a significant impact on the packaging industry, with numerous bans now under discussion and taking effect.

-The growing desire to mitigate and eliminate the presence of harmful chemicals like PFAS is driving zero waste as an initiative, so that reusable and recyclable materials in packaging lead to a reduction in wastage and harmful impacts.
+The growing desire to mitigate and eliminate the presence of harmful chemicals like PFAS is driving zero waste as an initiative, so that reusable and recycled materials in packaging inspire a reduction in hazardous waste.

 Packaging waste policies and regulations